Indicator Type Profile

-Context path for verdict value (
+Context path for reputation value (

 When an indicator is extracted, the entry data from the command is mapped to the incident context.
 This path defines where in context the data is mapped.

-Context value of verdict (
+Context value of reputation (

 The value of this field defines the actual data that is mapped to the context path.